-For me, the image above is a portrait of passion; my own personal passions as forces I must know and master.
+For me, the image below is a portrait of passion; my own personal passions as forces I must know and master.
 I do not see these forces as separate parts of me, but as the primal essence of me, the fuel that drives me; and like fuel, if handled badly, passions can be toxic and deadly.
 This idea is very much inspired by several philosophers I have studied.

 The philosopher Spinoza believed our ‘conatus’ or ‘striving’ was the force that drives us, as the energy of all living things.
 He argued that this force utterly and compulsively compels us as our passions, unless we develop our intuition and through this become able to ride and direct our passions, thus becoming what Spinoza defined as virtuous.